Northrop Grumman Corporation provides technologically advanced, innovative products, services, and integrated solutions in aerospace, electronics,

 Information Systems, headquartered in McLean, Virginia, is a leading global provider of advanced solutions for the DoD, national intelligence,

-federal civilian, state and local agencies, and commercial customers.
-Products and services are focused on the fields of command, control,
+federal civilian and state agencies, commercial and international customers.
+Products and services focus on the fields of command and control (C2),

 Financial results for Northrop Grumman's Information Systems segment were as follows: